the-carlisle-group/APL2XL/APLSource/Docs/blog1.md

 |Fill|Fill style properties for the Range|✗|
 |Font|Font style properties for the Range|✗|

-This example is the minimum required values to help you get a sense for exporting
+This example demonstrates the minimum required variables for a Range namespaces, to help you get a sense for exporting
 ```APL
     range1←⎕NS''
     range1.Address←'A1'